-Today, however, there is a large section of the people whose main source of livelihood is trade, transport, etc. For instance, the 1931 Economic Census of Travancore shows that while the biggest section of 'persons following different occupations' among the earners was 'agricultural labour'; the next biggest section was 'trade' (2, 63, 385 and 1, 20, 293).
-It also shows that, ≤ hile those employed in the production of primary commodities (i.e., agricultural labour, estate 'coolies', unskilled labourers, persons employed in the explication of minerals and fishermen) added up to a total of 4,28,321, those who take up tertiary occupations (i.e., transport, trade, fish trade, public administration, professions and liberal arts) came to a total of 2,41,935.
-This was 40,276 more than those engaged in secondary occupations (industries) which was only 2,01,659.
+Today, however, a large section of people has grown up whose main source of livelihood is trade, transport, etc. For instance, the 1831 Economic Census of Travancore shows that, while the biggest section of "persons following different occupations" among the earners is still "agricultural labour", the next biggest section is "Trade".
+(2.63,385 and 1.20.293).
+It also shows that, while those employed in the production of primary commodities (i.e. agricultural labour, estate 'coolies'. unskilled labourers, persons employed in the exploitation of minerals and fishermen) add up to a total of 4,28,321, those who take up tertiary occupations (i.e., transport, trade, fish trade, public administration, professions and liberal arts) add up to a total of 2,41,935.
+This 2,41,935 employed on tertiary occupations is 40,276 more than those engaged in secondary occupations (industries) which is 201,659.
 Trade, transport, professions and arts have thus become a far bigger force today than they were over a century ago.

-A change has also taken place in the very character of agricultural labour and handicrafts: the semi-serf agricultural laboures in pre-British days were tied to particular plots of land and their masters.
-Each of the handicraftsmen was also tied to a particular village where he had to work and whose inhabitants had to feed him.
-The British, changed this and brought about, although to a limited extent, production relations based on wage-labour and capital.
+A change has also taken place in the very character of agricultural labour and handicrafts: while the semi-serf agricultural labourers in pre-British days were tied to particular plots of land and their masters, while each of the handicraftsmen was tied to a particular village where he had to work and whose inhabitants had to feed him, the British brought about, although to a limited extent, production relations based on wage-labour and capital.

 It has already been shown how the cultivation of food crops has been and is being replaced by the cultivation of cash crops.
-This has naturally led to the growth of capitalist farms.
+This has naturaly led to the growth of capitalist farms.

-The most developed form of these capitalist farms is the plantation-tea, rubber, coffee, cardamom, lemon-grass, etc. According to the Travancore Depression Enquiry Committee, the acreage under rubber was 61,986, tea 74,618, cardamom, 30,000 and lemon-grass 12,000 acres-a total of 178,604 acres.
-This out of a total cultivated area of 21, 97,000 acres works out to 1/12 of the total.
-Moreover, the total paid-up capital of plantations working in Travancore was, according to the Administration Report, over Rs.
-10 crores.
+The most developed form of these capitalist farms is the plantation - tea, rubber, coffee, cardamom, lemon grass etc. According to the Travancore Depression Enquiry Committee, the acreage under rubber is 61,986; tea, 74,618; cardamom, 30,000 and lemon grass, 12,000-a total of 178,604 acres.
+This out of a total cultivated area of 21,97,000 acres works out to 1/12 of the total.
+Moreover, the total paid-up capital of plantations working in Travancore is, according to the Administrative Report, over Rs 10 crores.

 Such figures could not be collected for Cochin or Malabar but more or less the same picture obtains there also.
-In fact, one whole district (out of twelve) in Malabar (Wynad) is full of plantations.
+In fact, one whole taluk (out of 9) in Malabar is full of plantations.

-There is another type of cultivation which also involves large-scale employment of wage-labour and capital.
-This is called kol and kayal.
-The peculiarity of this is that it requires the employment of large amounts of labour and capital for draining the land of water.
+There is another type of cultivation which also involves large scale employment of wage-labour and capital.
+This is called Kol and Kayal.
+The peculiarity of this is that it requires the employment of a large amount of labour and capital for draining the land of water.
 (This was done in the old days through hundreds of wheels worked by human labour.
-This method has now been replaced by the use of diesel engines.)
+This method has now been replaced by the use of Diesel engines.)
 The area under this mode of cultivation in Cochin is, according to the Cochin Agrarian Reforms Committee, 18,761 acres.
-This is nine per cent of the total land under paddy (2,06,000 acres).
-As for Travancore, the Kuttanad area (the most extensive area under kayal cultivation in Travancore) alone comes to 1.67.176 acres -nearly 25 per cent of the total land under paddy (7,01,306 acres) and 7.5 per cent of the total acreage under cultivation (21,97,000 acres).
+This is 9 per cent of the total land under paddy (2,06,000 acres).
+As for Travancore, the Kuttanad area (the most extensive area of Kayal cultivation in Travancore) alone comes to 1,67,176 acres - nearly 25 per cent of the total land under paddy (7,01,306 acres) and 71⁄2 per cent of the total acreage under cultivation (21,97,000 acres).